Michael Phelps Spas

 Possible Causes

-Open or burned-out heater element, Tripped high-limit or thermal fuse on heater, Loose heater wires at control pack, Corroded heater terminals
+Open or burned-out heater element, tripped high-limit or thermal fuse on heater, loose heater wires at control pack, corroded heater terminals.

 How to Fix / Troubleshooting

-Safety: Turn OFF power at the GFCI breaker and verify no voltage is present.
+Safety: Turn off power at the GFCI breaker and verify no voltage is present.

-- Confirm demand for heat: Set the temperature several degrees above current water temperature and ensure the heater indicator icon appears on the topside.
+- Confirm demand for heat: Set the temperature several degrees above the current water temperature and ensure the heater indicator icon appears on the topside.

 - Inspect heater connections: Open the equipment bay and locate the stainless steel heater tube attached to the control pack.
 Check that both heater wires are securely fastened to the heater terminals and the board.